Published on October 29, 2021 Wix vs WordPress – Choosing The Right Platform

 From over 500 templates, you can either choose one or design on your own.
 Its editor is easy to navigate because of the drag and drop functioning.
 In addition to that, through the Wix ADI feature, you can straight away build a personalized site just by answering a few questions.

-Whereas, for WordPress, you have to buy the domain name and hosting separately, before installing the WordPress.
-Though it offers various plugins and extensions, it is not as intuitive as Wix’s drag and drop editor.
+Whereas, for WordPress, you have to buy the domain name and hosting separately, before installing WordPress.
+If you need hosting, do check our hosting by clicking on it in our menu.
+Though WordPress offers various plugins and themes, for instance, you can allow your clients to schedule appointments by offering them easy ways to book a call via your website, it is not as intuitive as Wix’s drag and drop editor.
 Therefore, you must have some technical skills and knowledge for using WordPress.

 Besides the ease of use, in case of any issues, the Wix help center is there.
-It responds within 24 hours and entertains the phone calls too.
-Contrastively, WordPress provides no such Support as it’s an open-source platform.
+It responds within 24 hours and accepts phone calls too.
+Contrastively, WordPress provides no such Support as it’s an open-source platform and the support you can find is usually accompanied by rude staff members.
 So, in terms of ease of use and support, Wix definitely has the upper hand.

 Which one is better for blogging?